bbauska/CSS-Notes4Pros/README.md

 > To create a CSS triangle define an element with a width and height of
 > 0 pixels.
 The triangle shape will be formed using border properties.
 > For an element with 0 height and width the 4 borders (top, right,
 > bottom, left) each form a triangle.
-Here\'s an element with 0
+Here&apos;s an element with 0
 > height/width and 4 different colored borders.

 ![](./images/media/image229.jpg){width="1.6666666666666667in"